TransformAirports/uptime/README.md

 ### Dashboard Access

-The Dashboard is accessible via uptime.transformairports.com.
-Admins can log in to manage alert email addresses for different campuses (DCA, IAD).
+The dashboard tool is accessible via uptime.transformairports.com and requires a username and password.
+Admins can log in to manage alert email addresses for different campuses.

 ## Maintenance and Monitoring